S9 (classification)

-S9, SB8, SM9 are disability swimming classifications used for categorizing swimmers based on their level of disability.
+S9, SB8, SM9 are para-swimming classifications used for categorizing swimmers based on their level of disability.
 Swimmers in this class generally have severe weakness in one leg.
 This class includes a number of different disabilities including people with amputations and cerebral palsy.
 The classification is governed by the International Paralympic Committee, and competes at the Paralympic Games.

 Definition

 This classification is for swimming.
 In the classification title, S represents Freestyle, Backstroke and Butterfly strokes.
 SB means breaststroke.
 SM means individual medley.
 Jane Buckley, writing for the Sporting Wheelies, describes the swimmers in this classification as having: "severe weakness in one leg only; Swimmers with very slight coordination problems; Swimmers with one limb loss.
 Unless there is an underlying medical condition usually all of these athletes will start out of the water."
 Swimming classifications are on a gradient, with one being the most severely physically impaired to ten having the least amount of physical disability.